Neutron prerequisites for Ubuntu

 Example 1: Non-DVR setup with one external flat network, and trunk port for VLAN traffic

-The following figure represents a non-DVR network setup with an external flat network, and a trunk port for VLAN traffic.
+The following figure (Figure 2) represents a non-DVR network setup with an external flat network, and a trunk port for VLAN traffic.

 In Figure 2 above, the network has a trunk port consisting of eth0 and eth1 in a bond that will carry our VLAN-based networks (tenant, provider), as well as a dedicated port (eth2) that connects to a separate external network.
 This is a legacy, non-DVR setup where external connectivity and L3 capability is only on network nodes.
 Nodes that are hypervisors only carry the tenant network traffic, and need just 1 OVS bridge.